Michael Waddell Michael Waddell

 *Eligibility for more kinds of financial aid and revenue generation opportunities

-*Keeps these students engaged in sport, many times at the same school, but truly focused on the elite level athlete’s moving up in NGB world, while the non-elite still remains in competitive environment
+*Keeps these students engaged in sport, many times at the same school, but truly focused on the elite-level athletes moving up in the NGB world, while the non-elite remain in a competitive environment

 • Football